-Our two FDA-approved products, Retisert for the treatment of posterior uveitis and Vitrasert® for the treatment of AIDS-related cytomegalovirus retinitis, are surgically implanted.
-They are both licensed to Bausch & Lomb Incorporated ("Bausch & Lomb").
+Our FDA-approved product, Retisert® for the treatment of posterior uveitis, is licensed to and sold by Bausch & Lomb Incorporated.
+We also developed Vitrasert® for the treatment of AIDS-related cytomegalovirus retinitis, which was approved by the FDA in 1996 and was also licensed to and sold by Bausch & Lomb.